MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-office-365-proplus-updates-with-configuration-manager.md

 - Microsoft Endpoint Configuration Manager (current branch)

-- Microsoft 365 Apps for enterprise, Microsoft 365 Apps for business, Visio Online Plan 2, or Project Online Desktop Client.
+- Microsoft 365 Apps for enterprise, Microsoft 365 Apps for business, the subscription version of the Project desktop app, or the subscription version of the Visio desktop app.

 - Supported channel version for Office.
 For more details, see [Release information for updates to Office 365 ProPlus](https://docs.microsoft.com/officeupdates/release-notes-office365-proplus)